 - It can be downloaded for free on App stores of both iPhone and Android devices.

-  - It consists of simple step-by-step process for a number of emergency cases.
+- It consists of a simple step-by-step process for some emergency cases.

 - It contains videos, animations and interactive quizzes which makes learning the steps easier.

 - It informs us about the preparatory advice for almost all the disasters such as an earthquake, hurricane, etc.

 - Internet connection is not necessary to view the contents.

 – It can be accessed even without an Internet connection.

 This app is very informative and can be of great use in the work field.
 In the absence of medical assistance, volunteers and other rescue personnel can use it to provide aid to the people.
 Similar apps have been offered by ARC to help the people during tough times.
 There are many disaster-specific apps to provide related information.

 ICM is a member of the British Polling Council.
 Research conducted by ICM, February 2010, using a sample of 2045 adults aged 18+ and it showed the following results: